foreverphoenix/the-phoenix-flavour/content/wtp/wtp-resources/ultrawide.md

 ## TruBy9 Ultrawide

-The most comprehensive widescreen fix mod for Fallout 4, TruBy9 Ultrawide, is already pre-installed with TPF Fallout 4.
-All you need to do is activate it.
+The most comprehensive widescreen fix mod for Fallout 4, [TruBy9 Ultrawide](https://www.nexusmods.com/fallout4/mods/2463), is already pre-installed in WTP.
+All you need to do is activate it and some additional fixes.

 - In Mod Organizer 2, scroll to the **ULTRAWIDE SUPPORT (OPTIONAL)** section under **INTERFACE**.
-- Check the **ENABLE WIDESCREEN INI TWEAKS** mod in Mod Organizer 2.
-- Check **TruBy9 UltraWide Fallout 4** to activate the main mod.
+- Check everything below that separator.

 ---